Connect with us

 Felix Trinidad is a Puerto Rican former professional boxer with an estimated net worth of $30 Million.

 Trinidad is known for winning multiple world championships throughout his career.
-He has retained his championship titles on many occasions and moved into wrestling after retiring from professional boxing.
+He has retained his championship titles on multiple occasions and transitioned to wrestling after retiring from professional boxing.

 Net Worth History